axe-api/docs/docs/advanced/custom-routes/index.md

 export { onBeforeInit, onAfterInit };
 ```

-Please keep in mind that the init function is another escape point in which you can add your custom logic by accessing [Express](https://expressjs.com/) application.
+Please keep in mind that the init function is another escape point in which you can add your custom logic by accessing <a href="https://expressjs.com/" target="_blank" rel="noreferrer">Express</a> application.